monstermichl/vigenere/README.md

 # vigenere
-Script which tries to decipher Vigenere ciphers based on the given key lengths.
+script which tries to decipher Vigenere ciphers based on the given key lengths.

-# Side note
+## side note
-Doesn't work properly yet :)
+doesn't work properly yet :)